corda/cash-issuer/README.md

 1. Assuming all the API clients you need are implemented and a working config is present in the `resources` directory, then you are good to go!
+THe repo comes with a config file for Monzo and Starling.
+You just need to add your API key which has permission to view accounts, view transactions and check balances.
+If you don't have a Starling or Monzo account then use the daemon in `--mock-mode`
 2. From the root of this repo run `./gradlew clean deployNodes`.
 The deployNodes script will build `Notary` `Issuer`, `PartyA` and `PartyB` nodes.
 3. Navigate to the node directories `cd build/nodes`.
 4. Run the nodes `./runnodes`.
 5. Wait for all the nodes to start up.
+6. Build the issuer daemon jar with `./gradlew :daemon:jar` the jar will be output to `daemon/build/libs/daemon-0.1.jar`
-6. Start the issuer daemon (See "Starting the issuer daemon" below).
+7. Start the issuer daemon (See "Starting the issuer daemon" below).
-7. Start the issuer `service-ui`.
+8. Start the issuer `service-ui` via IntelliJ.
 Run via the Green Arrow next to the `main` function in `com/r3/corda/finance/cash/issuer/Main.kt`.
 The app is defaulted to connect to the Issuer node on port 10006.
 This can be changed in `Main.kt` if required.